-To compute the volume of water in storage, the computer was instructed to subdivide the county into squares measuring approximately 0.5 mile (0.8 km).
+To compute the volume of water in storage, the computer was instructed to subdivide the counties into squares measuring approximately 0.5 mile (0.8 km).
 The known saturated-thickness values obtained from the data points were filled into the squares in which the data points were located.
 Based on these known values, the computer filled in a weighted-average value for each remaining square, taking into consideration all known values within a radius of 7 miles (11 km).
 After this step was completed, the computer then counted the numbers of squares having equal values, thus obtaining the approximate area in square miles (later converted to acres) corresponding to each range of saturated thickness.
 As previously stated, the number of acres in each 25-foot (7.6-meter) range of saturated thickness was multiplied by the corresponding saturated-thickness value and the storage coefficient (0.15 or 15 percent) to obtain the approximate volume of water in acre-feet in that saturated-thickness range.

-Although the calculations were made by the computer from information stored in its image field, the data in the image field were printed out in the form of saturated-thickness which contoured maps, are reproduced in this report.
-Facing each saturated-thickness map in the report is a corresponding tabulation of the approximate volume of water in storage.
+Although the calculations were made by the computer from information stored in its image field, the data in the image field were printed out in the form of contoured saturated-thickness maps, which are reproduced in this report.
+Facing each saturated-thickness map in the report are corresponding tabulations of the approximate volume of water in storage in each county.